ywchen814/ExpoRecSys-Item-Recommendation-with-Flask-API-and-Elasticsearch/README.md

 6. Install the required Python dependencies: `pip install -r requirements.txt`
 7. Run `api.py` to start the Flask API server: `python api.py`

+### Data Preprocessing

+Before using ExpoRecSys, you need to preprocess the data into a dictionary format and generate embeddings from text information.
+Follow these steps:

+1. Open `Data-Preprocessing.ipynb`
+2. Execute the notebook to preprocess the data and generate embeddings using Sentence-BERT

 ## API Endpoints

 ### `/search_by_id` (POST)